OctopusDeploy/docs/docs/infrastructure/azure/creating-an-azure-account/creating-an-azure-service-principal-account.md

 ---

 :::hint
-**Azure Service Principal Accounts work with the Azure Resource Management (ARM) API only** **Azure Service Principal Accounts are only available from Octopus Deploy version 3.3 onwards.**
+**Azure Service Principal Accounts Work with the Azure Resource Management (ARM) API only** **Azure Service Principal Accounts Are Only Available from Octopus Deploy Version 3.3 Onwards**

 Prior to Octopus Deploy 3.3, [Azure Management Certificate Accounts](/docs/infrastructure/azure/index.md) (previously known simply as "Azure Subscription Accounts") were the only type of Azure Account available.